SAMUEL P. “PAT” BLACK, III

 With a vision to help revitalize Erie with a return to a booming manufacturing sector, Samuel P. “Pat” Black, III founded Lake Erie Biofuels dba HERO BX et al in 2005.
 HERO BX bears witness to his commitment of investing, creating and managing companies with innovative products to capitalize on economic opportunities in the Lake Erie region and beyond with a focus on the creation of manufacturing jobs.
 It is Black’s leadership that has helped to create companies such as Erie Management Group, Black Interests Limited Partnership, SB Alabama Properties, 1525 East Lake Road, LLC, SB3 Properties, SB3, LLC, Blackstone Ranch Institute, SB3 Holdings, as well as HERO Diversified Associates, Inc., and Calypso Enterprises.

 Mr. Black envisioned a company that would create meaningful jobs, spur technological innovation and produce eco-friendly products.
 Black is an innovator in the field of alternative energy production.
 Responsible for building the largest biodiesel plant in the Northeastern United States, he has created a company focused on quality, one that harnesses technology to produce useful products that serve as an alternative energy source.
-With manufacturing facilities in Erie, Pennsylvania, Moundville, Alabama, Clinton, Iowa, and South Roxana, Illinois, today HERO BX is one of the nation’s leading biodiesel producers.
+With manufacturing facilities in Erie, Pennsylvania, Moundville, Alabama, and Clinton, Iowa today HERO BX is one of the nation’s leading biodiesel producers.
 HERO BX also operates a distribution terminal in North Hampton, New Hampshire, offering biodiesel blends for heating oil and transportation fuel applications.
 Additionally, HERO BX solidified a tolling agreement with Iowa Renewable Energy in April 2018.